-Cream together the butter, confectioner’s sugar, with a standing mixer and the paddle attachment.
+Cream together the butter, confectioner’s sugar, and the seeds of a vanilla bean with a standing mixer and the paddle attachment.
 Beat until just becoming creamy in texture.
 Whisk the egg and extract together, and add to butter mixture.

 Scrape down the sides of the bowl and paddle attachment.
 Sift the flour into the bowl of the standing mixer and mix on low until dough just begins to come together.

 Knead on a cool floured workspace, such as a marble board or counter top, bring the dough together, form a well in the center, and add the milk.
 Knead to amalgamate.

 Pat the dough into a disk, wrap the dough with plastic film and place into a zip lock bag.
 Place in the refrigerator for 30 to 35 minutes, you can work with dough with out chilling it, but I find it is easier to work with it if chilled.

 Roll out the dough to about 6.35 mm/ 1/4-inch thick.
 Dip the cookie cutters in some reserved flour, and cut out the egg shapes.

 Place on prepared cookie sheets and refrigerate for 30 more minutes.

 Preheat the oven to 165 degrees C/ 325 degrees F, bake the cookies for about 7 to 9 minutes.